Ruffles Logo

 It might seem like everything regarding logo updates should change.
 However, in practice, only a few new elements might be added while keeping the core unchanged.
 This is roughly what happened with the company’s new identity.

 The white background and red letters were already familiar.
-However, the outline became less burdensome for the overall perception of the logo, being drawn only at the bottom, which conveys a sense of freedom of choice.
+However, the outline became less burdensome to the overall perception of the logo, appearing only at the bottom, which conveys a sense of freedom of choice.

 A new outline appeared, representing a play of colors.
 The muted red tone evenly fills each letter, and a shiny shade of the same color graphically traces each contour, giving the logo a three-dimensional and expansive look.